ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 ![thrust vs PWM](images/motor_thrust_chart.PNG)

-1. On *ArduPilot Methodic Configurator* select `14_motor.param` on the *Current intermediate parameter file:* Combobox.
-1. Read the documentation links inside the `14_motor.param documentation`
-1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Upload selected params to FC, and advance to next file` button.
+Repeat the steps from section 2.5.1 to edit and upload the `14_motor.param` file

 ## 2.17 Optional PID adjustment

 If you have a very small, or a very large vehicle that requires non-default PID values for a safe flight.
 Usually, smaller vehicles require lower than default PID rate values.
 Larger vehicles usually require higher than default PID rate values.

-1. On *ArduPilot Methodic Configurator* select `15_pid_adjustment.param` on the *Current intermediate parameter file:* Combobox.
-1. Read the documentation links inside the `15_pid_adjustment.param documentation`
-1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Upload selected params to FC, and advance to next file` button.
+Repeat the steps from section 2.5.1 to edit and upload the `15_pid_adjustment.param` file

 ## 2.18 Remote ID (aka Drone ID)

 Read and follow [ArduPilot's Remote ID setup instructions](https://ardupilot.org/copter/docs/common-remoteid.html).
 You might have to [build OpenDroneID firmware for production](https://ardupilot.org/dev/docs/opendroneid.html).

-1. On *ArduPilot Methodic Configurator* select `16_remote_id.param` on the *Current intermediate parameter file:* Combobox.
-1. Read the documentation links inside the `16_remote_id.param documentation`
-1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Upload selected params to FC, and advance to next file` button.
+Repeat the steps from section 2.5.1 to edit and upload the `16_remote_id.param` file

 ## 2.19 Notch filters setup

 Configure the gyro noise reduction notch filters with an estimation of the operation parameters.
 The estimation will be improved after the first flight.

-1. On *ArduPilot Methodic Configurator* select `17_notch_filter_setup.param` on the *Current intermediate parameter file:* Combobox.
-1. Read the documentation links inside the `17_notch_filter_setup.param documentation`
-1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Upload selected params to FC, and advance to next file` button.
+Repeat the steps from section 2.5.1 to edit and upload the `17_notch_filter_setup.param` file

-1. When asked *Should the FC values now be copied to the 18_notch_filter_results.param file?* select `No` and close the *ArduPilot Methodic Configurator* software.
+When asked *Should the FC values now be copied to the 18_notch_filter_results.param file?* select `No` and close the *ArduPilot Methodic Configurator* software.

 # 3. First flight: Motor Thrust Hover and Harmonic Notch data collection